-Decrete and Males Purchase Value Threshold Purchasing Requirement Up to \$7,500 Purchase directly from a supplier, or at least one (1) oral or written quotation to be obtained from a suitable supplier where practical, either from: an existing panel of pre-qualified suppliers administered and maintained by the Shire; or a pre-qualified supplier on the WALGA Preferred Supply Program or State Government Common Use Arrangement (CUA); or from the open market.
-A quotation from a local (Shire) supplier must be obtained where possible. \$7,501 to \$24,999 Obtain at least two oral or written quotations from suppliers following a bri outlining the specified requirement, either from: an existing panel of pre-qualified suppliers administered by the Shire; or a pre-qualified supplier on the WALGA Preferred Supply Program or State Government CUA; or from the open market.
-A quotation from a local (Shire) supplier must be obtained where possible.
+Purchase Value Threshold Purchasing Requirement \$7,501 to \$24,999 Obtain at least two oral or written quotations from suppliers following a brief outlining the specified requirement, either from: an existing panel of pre-qualified suppliers administered by the Shire; or a pre-qualified supplier on the WALGA Preferred Supply Program or State Government CUA; or from the open market.
+A quotation from a local (Shire) supplier must be obtained where possible. \$25,000 to \$59,999 Obtain at least two written quotations from suppliers following a brief outlining the specified requirement, either from: an existing panel of pre-qualified suppliers administered by the Shire; or a pre-qualified supplier on the WALGA Preferred Supply Program or State Government CUA; or from the open market.

-Purchase Value Threshold Purchasing Requirement \$25,000 to \$59,999 Obtain at least two written quotations from suppliers following a brief outlining the specified requirement, either from: an existing panel of pre-qualified suppliers administered by the Shire; or a pre-qualified supplier on the WALGA Preferred Supply Program or State Government CUA; or from the open market.
 A quotation from a local (Shire) supplier must be obtained where possible. \$60,000 to \$149,999 Obtain at least three written quotations from suppliers by formal invitation under a Request for Quotation, containing price and detailed specification of goods and services required.
 The procurement decision is to be based on pre-determined evaluation criteria that assesses all value for money considerations in accordance with the definition stated within this Policy.
 Quotations within this threshold may be obtained from: an existing panel of pre-qualified suppliers administered by the Shire; or a pre-qualified supplier on the WALGA Preferred Supply Program or State Government CUA; or from the open market.
 Requests for quotation from a pre-qualified panel of suppliers (whether administered by the Shire through the WALGA preferred supply program or State Government (CUA) are not required to be invited using a Request for Quotation form, however at least three written quotes are still required to be obtained.
 A quotation from a local (Shire) supplier must be obtained where possible. \$150,000 to \$249,999 Obtain at least four written quotations from suppliers by formal invitation under a Request for Quotation, containing price and detailed specification of goods and services required.
 The procurement decision is to be based on pre-determined evaluation criteria that assesses all value for money considerations in accordance with the definition stated within this Policy.
-Quotations within this threshold may be obtained from: an existing panel of pre-qualified suppliers administered by the Shire; a pre-qualified supplier on the WALGA Preferred Supply Program or State Government CUA; or from the open market.
+Quotations within this threshold may be obtained from:

+Purchase Value Threshold Purchasing Requirement an existing panel of pre-qualified suppliers administered by the Shire; or a pre-qualified supplier on the WALGA Preferred Supply Program or State Government CUA; or from the open market.
 Requests for quotation from a pre-qualified panel of suppliers (whether administered by the Shire through the WALGA preferred supply program or State Government (CUA) are not required to be invited using a Request for Quotation form, however at least three written quotes are still required to be obtained.

-Purchase Value Threshold Purchasing Requirement A quotation from a local (Shire) supplier must be obtained where possible.
-Over \$250,000 Where the purchasing requirement is not suitable to be met through a pof pre-qualified suppliers, or any other tender-exempt arrangement as in this Policy, conduct a public Request for Tender process in accord with Part 4 of the Local Government (Functions and General) Regulation , this policy and the Shire's tender procedures.
-The procure decision is to be based on pre-determined evaluation criteria (as determined by the Chief Executive Officer under Delegated Authority or by Council was a Delegation does not apply) that assesses all value for maconsiderations in accordance with the definition stated within this Policy
+A quotation from a local (Shire) supplier must be obtained where possible.
+Over \$250,000 Where the purchasing requirement is not suitable to be met through a panel of pre-qualified suppliers, or any other tender-exempt arrangement as listed in this Policy, conduct a public Request for Tender process in accordance with Part 4 of the Local Government (Functions and General) Regulations 1996 , this policy and the Shire's tender procedures.
+The procurement decision is to be based on pre-determined evaluation criteria (as determined by the Chief Executive Officer under Delegated Authority or by Council where a Delegation does not apply) that assesses all value for money considerations in accordance with the definition stated within this Policy.